saltops/saltmine/README.md

 A curated collection of working salt states and configurations for use in your SaltStack setup.

-Please contribute your Salt states here by opening a pull request.
+###Goals:
 The aim of this project is to create a collection of Salt states with the following characteristics:

 1. Easy to integrate with custom Salt setups.
 2. Abstracts out differences in package names to simplify package installation.